 Trains are generally unsafe.
 I just heard a story recently from my cousin who traveled from Johannesburg down to Durban on the train and he said the conditions were awful.
 Even though he had reserved a seat, people just stampeded the train the second it opened.
 Everyone was drunk most of the night and he sat on his bag for fear of it being stolen.
 For a 7 hour car journey, the train took over 18 hours.
 Stick to the budget airlines Mango Airlines and Kalula Airlines if you want to travel to major cities in South Africa.

 Shady Areas for Women

-Colleen: As with any city, don’t head down any small alleys, stick to the main streets, don’t wear lots of flashy jewellery, don’t carry big cameras, hang onto your handbag and keep it zipped up as stuff WILL go missing if you dont.
+Colleen says: As with any city, don’t head down any small alleys, stick to the main streets, don’t wear lots of flashy jewelry, don’t carry big cameras, hang onto your handbag and keep it zipped up as stuff WILL go missing if you dont.